aguilarcarboni/eleven/readme.md

 # Eleven

-## CS1412: Programming Principles - Final Project
+## Programming Principles

 ### Description

 Eleven is an inrerpreted programming language.

-Eleven combines the ease of use of Python with the functionality of C, since it can take advantage of pointers (strings).
+It combines the ease of use of Python with the functionality of C, since it can take advantage of pointers (strings).

 ### Installation and usage